 There is no application or admissions process for taking an individual workshop or course.
 An application is only necessary to earn the Certificate of Completion and to be listed in the directory.
 Applications are accepted throughout the year.
 For complete requirements, visit the Mental Health Professionals page.

 This program is primarily intended for Oregon mental health professionals who are licensed, in supervision for licensure, or non-licensed therapists who are practitioners in agencies licensed to provide mental health services.
 Those who provide treatment to the targeted audience and accept Oregon Health Plan (OHP) will be prioritized for the first series following their initial application.
 The program is available statewide but priority seating is available for those in Eastern, Southern, Central and Coastal Oregon.
-Oregon Child Welfare Professionals and therapists from out-of-state will be accepted as seats are available.

 Courses are free of charge to qualifying Oregon therapists who provide mental health treatment for adoptive, foster, and guardianship children and their families.
-If you are providing mental health treatment in another state, please see the registration page for further information on applicable fees.

 Flexible format – Classroom or Live Video Streaming